CBD paste is a highly concentrated medicine with the consistency of a waxy toothpaste that is easily made at home.

 Cannabidiol paste is perhaps the ideal way to treat skin conditions.
 Simply apply a small amount of paste to the affected areas or dissolve it in a cosmetic product before applying it to the skin.

 The Convenient and Easy Way to Dose CBD

-CBD paste provides a quick and convenient way to get your daily CBD dose.
+Cannabidiol paste provides a quick and convenient way to get your daily Cannabidiol dose.
 Although commercial products can be expensive, the cost per gram of paste is often cheaper than alternative high-quality methods of administration such as CBD oil or capsules.
 Remember that there are levels of paste quality though.
 So full spectrum CBD paste will offer more health benefits than paste from an isolate.

 Would it be advisable to add a little DMSO to the paste/salve?